SaifAbdkf/boundaryAITask/README.md

 - **Configurable Models**: Easy switching between GPT-3.5, GPT-4, etc.
 - **Prompt Engineering**: Structured prompts for consistent survey generation
-- **Error Recovery**: Robust handling of API failures and timeouts

 #### 6. **Frontend UX improvement**

-- gradient background color for the generate Survey button to give a feel of magic AI
+- Created a button with gradient background color for the generate Survey button to give a feel of a magical AI
+- Inverted the length constraint between the title and description of the survey
+- Removed the left sidebar because it was useless
+- Implemented a toast feature to inform the user of successes and failures

 #### 7. **DevOps & Deployment**